(Select Plays can be read on the New Play Exchange)

 Her play, "Joan", is featured in 365 Women, A Playwriting Project.
 She is a coordinator with the Los Angeles Female Playwrights Initiative (LAFPI) and is an ALAP Diversity Fellow.

 Maia graduated with honors in gender studies from Rhodes College, a BA in English Lit and Creative Writing (dual concentration), a BA in Theatre, and a Minor in Film.
-While at Rhodes, Maia was awarded the Clifton Scholarship to study
+While at Rhodes, Maia was awarded the Clifton Scholarship to study abroad at St. John's, Oxford University where she studied Shakespeare, Women in Medieval Literature, and Medieval Drama.

 "[Maia Henkin] examines